Murli0399/Java_Interview_Question/README.md

 </details>

 <details><summary>

-## Is a super class constructor called even when there is no explicit call from a sub class constructor ?
+## Is a super class constructor called even when there is no explicit call from a sub class constructor?
 </summary>
 If a super class constructor is not explicitly called from a sub class constructor, super class (no argument) constructor is automatically invoked (as first line) from a sub class constructor.